-The Raspberry Pi Zero/One is a capable FTP/SSH server, but for field deployments, I would consider the Raspberry Pi 3 Compute Module.
+The Raspberry Pi Zero W is a capable FTP/SSH server, but for field deployments, I would consider Compute Module 3 or Raspberry Pi 3+.

 - Cannot Install / Not working if Installed